 TikTok Thumbnail and Cover Image Specifications

-TikTok thumbnail dimensions follow the same 1080 × 1920 pixel format as regular videos since TikTok cover images are automatically generated from video frames.
-TikTok cover size requirements maintain the 9:16 aspect ratio to match the platform’s vertical format, allowing creators to select any frame from their video as the thumbnail display.
+TikTok thumbnail dimensions use the same 1080 x 1920 pixels format as regular videos, since TikTok cover images are auto-generated from video frames.
+The standard TikTok cover size sticks to a 9:16 aspect ratio, matching the platform’s vertical orientation.
+This setup lets creators pick any frame as a thumbnail for display in the feed.

 Portrait vs. Landscape vs. Square: Which TikTok Aspect Ratio Works Best?

-• 1:1 (Square videos): Acceptable, but leave empty space above and below
+- 1:1 (Square video): Acceptable, but leaves empty space (black bars) above and below your video content.

 How TikTok Video Sizes Align with Other Social Media Platforms